Skip to main content

 Flying into Siem Reap is an eye-opening experience to the vastness of Cambodia.
 If you have flown from the capital city Phnom Penh, or other neighbouring countries like Thailand or Laos, you will see the flat plains of Cambodia, lined with hundreds and hundreds of Cambodia’s national trees from your flight; Borassus Flabellifer, a type of palm tree, known as a Tnaot in Khmer language.

-These trees are iconic to Cambodia, and Khmer territory.
+These trees are iconic to Cambodia, and the Khmer territory.
 And when you’re in Siem Reap, it’s time to visit the UNESCO World Heritage Site, Angkor Wat.
 It is the largest religious monument in the world, and the only building on a national flag.
-Angkor Wat began construction in the 12th Century by King Suryavarman II and was designed as a Hindu temple, the religion of the ruler at the time.
+Angkor Wat began construction in the 12th century by King Suryavarman II and was designed as a Hindu temple, the religion of the ruler at the time.

-However, by the end of the 12th Century through architectural differences it was then considered a Buddhist site.
+However, by the end of the 12th century through architectural differences it was then considered a Buddhist site.
 Angkor Wat is one of the most important archaeological sites of Southeast Asia, it consists of temples, basins, reservoirs, canals, and communication routes.
 For centuries it was the centre of the Khmer Kingdom.

 Angkor Wat is historical proof of exceptional civilizations exemplifying cultural, religious and symbolic values, as well as containing architectural and artistic significance.
 Around the Angkor complex you will see lots of rice paddies.
-The communities who live in the complex area come from a long line of agricultural farmers who racticed rice cultivation, their ancestors dating back to the times of Angkor.
+The communities who live in the complex area come from a long line of agricultural farmers who practised rice cultivation, their ancestors dating back to the times of Angkor.

 Siem Reap is a beautiful, laid back city with lots of activities to see and do.
 A 3-day pass for Angkor Wat is popular to explore all the ruins and temples, see sunrises and sunsets, explore Bayon temple with the many faces, or run through the ruins of Ta Phrom like you see on Tomb Raider.